PeaPodTechnologies/PeaPod/.github/ISSUE_TEMPLATE/engineeringdesign.md

 ## Design Scope

-Briefly outline the design scope here.
+Design a ...

 ### Purpose

-The purpose of system ABC is to ...
+The purpose of ABC is to ...

 ### Function

-It is connected to/it interfaces with/it depends on/it assumes ...
+Inputs:
+- ...

+Outputs:
+- ...

+It interfaces with/depends on the following systems:
+-

+System operation assumes:
+-

 ### Method

-It accomplishes this by ...
+Setup:
+1. ...

+Process:
+1. ...

+Shutdown:
+1. ...

 ## Features
+> Each feature should be added to relevant BoMs and CADs where applicable.
+Design decisions should be well-supported using relevant research and calculations, and should be documented in the Solution Overview.
+If a feature is complex enough, create a new issue for it using this template, and tag it here.

 - [ ] Component A
 - [ ] Connector B
 - [ ] Subsystem C
   - [ ] Component D
 - [ ] ...

-> NOTE TO ISSUE AUTHOR: If a feature above is complex enough, create a new issue and tag it here.
-This is a recursive template.

 ## Requirements and Validation